ZacharyWesterman/paisley/README.md

 let foo = {null}
 ```

-**REMEMBER:** All variables are global, so any “re-definition” of a variable just sets it to the new value.
+**REMEMBER:** All variables are global, so any "re-definition" of a variable just sets it to the new value.

 ### Variable Initialization: